 His last supper foreshadowed all these events.
 Even his betrayer, was welcomed at his table.
 He’d die alone, so that those who were once his enemies (Rom.
 5:10) would not have to dine alone.
 He’d give us a glimpse into the future fully realized kingdom where unlikely guests are welcomed into the great feast (Mt.
 22:10).

 There at the feast, in the fully realized kingdom of God, we will dine on the finest food and drink the best wine (Jn.
 2:10).
 But better than the food will be the fellowship of the redeemed with the Redeemer.
 For the distinguishing mark of the kingdom is not food (Rom.
 14:17), but love.
 Solomon’s wisdom tells us that an unsatisfying meal with love is better than a great feast where there is no love (Prov.
 15:17).

 In other words, there is a fate worse than eating dog food—eating alone.

-Sean Nolan (B.S. and M.A., Summit University) is the Family Life Pastor at Christ Fellowship Church in Fallston, Maryland.
+Sean Nolan (B.S. and M.A., Clarks Summit University) is the Family Life Pastor at Christ Fellowship Church in Forest Hill, Maryland.
 Prior to that, he served at a church plant in Troy, New York for seven years and taught Hermeneutics to ninth and tenth graders.
-He is married to Hannah and is father to Knox and Hazel.
+He is married to Hannah and is raising an army of toddlers.
 He blogs at Family Life Pastor.